Atoms meet symbols

-Returning to atoms, let us see how one can use Theorem \ref{thm:classical-monodromy} to verify the non-linearizability of the examples of the form $S\times \mathbb P^1$ with $\mathbb Z/2$-actions above mentioned.
+Returning to atoms, let us see how one can use Theorem \ref{thm:classical-monodromy} to verify the non-linearizability of the examples of the form $S\times \mathbb P^1$ with $\mathbb Z/2$-actions discussed above.
 We provide a detailed analysis of the case when $S$ has an open affine part given by the equation $x_1x_2=Q(x_3)$.
-The other examples can be analogously treated.
+The other examples can be treated analogously.